Bethany Joy Lenz: Music

 During an interview with Mary Ann Albright in late July 2013, Lenz talked about her musical career plans.
 She shared her intention to release her first full-length studio album, entitled Your Woman in the near future as an independent release on her blog.
 Lenz went on to say, "The best way I can describe this album is Patsy Cline meets Paula Cole meets Sam Cooke."

 On August 10, 2013, the song "Please" featuring Lenz was released on vibedeck and August 11 on iTunes for her fans after she had performed it at the Rock the Schools Concert in 2012.
 On July 18, 2014, Lenz released "Calamity Jane" on iTunes.
 The song was a teaser for her soon-to-be-released album.
 Lenz stated: "While I'm reworking my album, here's a little teaser.
 This song will sound totally different on the new record, but I thought you'd enjoy hearing this version."
 On July 21, the song was on her WhoSay site and later on her SoundCloud site.

 In November 2014, Lenz created a Kickstarter fundraising page for her new EP.
 Production on the EP began in early December.
 As well as supporting the new EP, fans were able to give back to the charity Stop the Traffik.
 The project, entitled "Get Back to Gold" was released (iTunes, Amazon.com) on December 23, 2014, and was a sneak peek for her new album.

 Lenz later formed Joy Lenz and the Firepit Band.
 The lineup consists of WhiteRose (Danny Shyman) on guitar, Doo Crowder on vocals and guitar, Ben Zelico on drums and Meaghan Maples and Brittany Gilmore as back up singers.
 They toured from May to July 2016 and said an album was in preparation for 2017.

 In December 2020, Lenz released her first solo Christmas album, entitled Snow.
 The album was produced by Mike Bundlie and released under Poets Road Records.
 It featured six songs, with four being originals by Lenz.
 The song "My Christmas with You" features Anthony Evans from the Voice and "Listen" features her daughter.

+In November 2025, Lenz and former One Tree Hill co-star Tyler Hilton released an album titled Well Well Well with covers of well-known songs that were featured in One Tree Hill.